-All DPoE Network elements require [802.3ah], and, if applicable, [802.3av], [802.3], [802.1], and IETF protocol support (as defined in [DPoE-SP-IPNEv1.0] and [DPoE-SP-OSSIv1.0]).
+All DPoE Network elements require [802.3], [802.1], and IETF protocol support (as defined in [DPoE-SP-IPNEv1.0] and [DPoE-SP-OSSIv1.0]).
 The architecture does not require any interoperability between sub-systems that comprise the DPoE System located in the operator's network facility.
 Each DPoE Network may be implemented in a variety of physical configurations.
 The DPoE architecture requires only the interfaces to the PON (the TU interface), the OSS and IP transport interfaces D, and the MEF Ethernet interfaces MN and MU to be interoperable with other systems.

-7.4.1 Service Based Architecture
+7.4.1 Ethernet Service Based Architecture